refuel-ai/autolabel/docs/guide/accuracy/few-shot.md

+# Few-shot Prompting

 It has been shown that the specific seed examples used while constructing the prompt have an impact on the performance of the model.
-Seed examples are the labeled dataset examples which the model is shown to help it understand the task better.
-Selecting the seed example per datapoint can help boost performance.
-We support the following example selection techniques:
+Seed examples are the labeled examples which are shown as demonstration to the LLM to help it understand the task better.
+Optimally selecting the seed examples can help boost performance and save on labeling costs by reducing the context size.

+We support the following few-shot example selection techniques:

-1. Fixed_few_shot - The same set of seed examples are used for every input data point.
+1. **Fixed** - The same set of seed examples are used for every input data point.
-2. Semantic_similarity - Language embeddings are computed for all the examples in the seed set and a vector similarity search finds the few shot examples which are closest to the input datapoint.
-The hope is that closer datapoints from the seed set will give the model more context on how similar examples have been labeled, helping it improve performance.
+2. **Semantic_similarity** - Embeddings are computed for all the examples in the seed set and a vector similarity search finds the few shot examples which are closest to the input datapoint.
+Closer datapoints from the seed set can give the model more context on how similar examples have been labeled, helping it improve performance.
-3. Max_marginal_relevance - Semantic similarity search is used to retrieve a set of candidate examples.
+3. **Max_marginal_relevance** - Semantic similarity search is used to retrieve a set of candidate examples.
 Then, a diversity-driven selection strategy is used amongst these candidates to select a final subset of examples that have the most coverage of the initial pool of candidate examples.
+4. **Label diversity** - This strategy focuses on ensuring that the few-shot examples selected provide coverage across all the valid output labels.
+5. **Label diversity with similarity** - This strategy is a combination of (2) and (4) above - it samples a fixed number of examples per valid label, and within each label it selects the examples that are most similar to the input.

 Example:

 [![open in colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1qgfy7odvkCNKrB58ozAF4qXzu10rRGKx#scrollTo=x0js54dB0D7J)